Eric-D-Stevens/OHSU/OHSU_Winter_2020/CS679-Dist_Comp/Homework_0/README.md

 #### 1) What kind of data does it contain?

-As it turns out, this data consists of many videos of people of various skill levels attempting a suturing task on an artifical wound using the robotic system [da Vinci](https://www.youtube.com/watch?v=0XdC1HUp-rU.).
+As it turns out, this data consists of many videos of people of various skill levels attempting a suturing task on an artificial wound using the robotic system [da Vinci](https://www.youtube.com/watch?v=0XdC1HUp-rU.).

 <img src=ffplay_full.png>